 After receiving a Formal Complaint of sexual harassment, the Title IX Coordinator will conduct a preliminary assessment to determine whether there is sufficient evidence to support the initiation of a formal investigation.
 If the Title IX Coordinator concludes that a Formal Complaint of sexual harassment warrants a Title IX Investigation, the following steps will generally be taken:

 a.
-The Title IX Coordinator will appoint a Title IX Investigator.
-The Title IX Investigator is tasked with investigating the Formal Complaint and creating an investigative report that fairly summarizes the relevant evidence.
+The Title IX Coordinator will appoint a Title IX Investigator who is tasked with investigating the Formal Complaint and creating an investigative report that summarizes the relevant evidence.